 The financial aid offer is based on an academic year.
-The annual amount for which the student is eligible shall be divided into equal portions for each payment period in the academic year in which the student is enrolled.
-For example: If a student is eligible for \$6,095 from the Federal Pell Grant for an academic year, he or she will receive a disbursement of \$3,048 each pay period for non-term and semester term programs and \$2,032 for quarter or trimester term programs.
+The annual amount for which the student is eligible is disbursed in equal portions for each payment period in the academic year in which the student is enrolled.
+For example: If a student is eligible for \$6,895 from the Federal Pell Grant for an academic year, he or she will receive a disbursement of \$3,447.50 each payment period for programs offered in semesters and \$2,298.33 each payment period for programs offered in semesters and \$2,298.33 each payment period for programs offered in semesters.

-Prior to disbursing funds, the Financial Aid Office will reevaluate the student's eligibility based on their EFC and enrollment status at the end of the add/drop period for each term as set forth in the academic calendar.
+Prior to disbursing funds, the Financial Aid Office will reevaluate the student's eligibility based on their EFC and enrollment status at the end of the add/drop period for each term a s set forth in the academic calendar.
 Students who are first-time participants in the Federal Direct Loan Program may not receive their disbursement until 30 days after classes begin.

 Disbursements will be credited directly to the student's account to cover tuition and fees.
-Once the applicable tuition and fees have been covered, a check or electronic transfer for the excess amount, if any, will be issued within 14 days of the date the account reflects the credit.
+Once the applicable tuition and fees are covered, a check or electronic transfer for the excess amount, if any, will be issued within 14 days of the date the account reflects the credit balance.